Head of Key Stage 3: Mr Daniel Burns & Mr Greg Ryan

-Our teaching staff at A-Level and BTEC are all experienced practitioners with years of success behind them.
+Our teaching staff at A-Level are all experienced practitioners with years of success behind them.
 Students are entitled to expect teachers who are subject specialists with a firm grasp of the academic intricacies, the current examination specifications and assessment requirements.
 SES can also assure prospective students that their teachers will be enthusiasts for their subject, who can engage and support every member of a class, and who can deliver demanding material with clarity and passion.

 What SES can also offer prospective Sixth Form applicants is a fully established and proven system for supporting college applications, through staff mentoring and assistance with all aspects of their applications; from personal statements and personal essays to enhancing their applications with extra-curricular achievements and responsibilities.
 As a school we have experience of sending students to universities in the United Kingdom, United States of America, Canada, New Zealand, Australia, Turkey, Czech Republic, Belgium, the Netherlands, South Africa, South Korea, Germany and the UAE.